rwynn/monstache/README.md

 When `elasticsearch-max-bytes` is given a bulk index request to elasticsearch will be forced when the buffer reaches the given number of bytes

 When `elasticsearch-max-seconds` is given a bulk index request to elasticsearch will be forced when a request has not been made in the given number of seconds

+When `elasticsearch-pem-file` is given monstache will use the given file path to add a local certificate to x509 cert pool when connecting to elasticsearch.
+This should only be used when elasticsearch is configured with SSL enabled.

 When `dropped-databases` is false monstache will not delete the mapped indexes in elasticsearch if a mongodb database is dropped